tpayne/terraform-examples/README.md

 Then, run the following...

-	1) cd project/terraform-examples
+	cd project/terraform-examples
-	2) ./get-started.sh
+	./get-started.sh
-	3) cd samples/GCP
+	cd samples/GCP
-	4) edit the "terraform.tfvars" file to replace the project and creds values with those specific for you
-	5) terraform init && terraform plan && terraform apply -auto-approve
+	Edit the "terraform.tfvars" file to replace the project and creds values with those specific for you terraform init && terraform plan && terraform apply -auto-approve

 You can delete all the resources using `terraform destroy -auto-approve -force`